 Pass-through on the Echo Buds is good, but the WF-1000XM3 are the buds to beat.
 The companion app provides much better volume for ambient noise, allowing on-going conversations to take center stage instead of the music.

-Amazon Echo Buds audio quality
+Amazon Echo Buds review: Audio quality

 Amazon might be good at making speakers, but the company's going to have to go back to the lab on the Echo Buds.
 That's not to say they're bad; they’re just not good enough to compete with the genre's heavy-hitters.
 One difference I noticed between the Echo Buds and the Sony WF-1000XM3 was volume.
 Compared with the latter, Amazon's wireless earbuds are much quieter, not unlike early Bose headphones with its rather loud ANC.